Superman and Lois Lane: Creation

-On the conception of Superman's dual identity, Jerry Siegel said in the 1983 Nemo magazine interview: "That occurred to me in late 1934, when I decided that I'd like to do Superman as a newspaper strip.
+On the conception of Superman's dual identity, Siegel said in the 1983 Nemo magazine interview: "That occurred to me in late 1934, when I decided that I'd like to do Superman as a newspaper strip.
 I approached Joe about it, and he was enthusiastic about the possibility.
 I was up late one night, and more and more ideas kept coming to me, and I kept writing out several weeks of syndicate scripts for the proposed newspaper strip.
 When morning came, I had written several weeks of material, and I dashed over to Joe's place and showed it to him.
 [This was the story that appeared in Action Comics #1, June, 1938, the first published appearance of Superman.]
 You see, Clark Kent grew not only out of my private life but also out of Joe's.
 As a high school student, I thought that some day I might become a reporter, and I had crushes on several attractive girls who either didn't know I existed or didn't care I existed.
 As a matter of fact, some of them looked like they hoped I didn't exist.
 It occurred to me: What if I was real terrific?
 What if I had something special going for me, like jumping over buildings or throwing cars around or something like that?
 Then maybe they would notice me.
 That night when all the thoughts were coming to me, the concept came to me that Superman could have a dual identity and that in one of his identities he could be meek and mild, as I was, and wear glasses, the way I do.
 The heroine, who I figured would be a girl reporter, would think he was some sort of a worm, yet she would be crazy about this Superman character who could do all sorts of fabulous things.
 In fact, she was real wild about him, and a big inside joke was that the fellow she was crazy about was also the fellow whom she loathed.
 By coincidence, Joe was a carbon copy [of me]."

-Jerry Siegel objected to any proposal that Lois discovers Clark Kent is Superman because he felt that, as implausible as Clark's disguise is, the love triangle was too important to the stories appeal.
+Siegel objected to any proposal that Lois discovers Clark Kent is Superman, as he felt that, as implausible as Clark's disguise is, the love triangle was too important to the stories appeal.
 Siegel stated: "If Lois should ACTUALLY learn Clark's secret, the strip would lose about 75% of its appeal—the human interest angle.
 I know that a formula can possibly prove monotonous through repetition but I fear that if this element is removed from the story formula that makes up SUPERMAN, that this strip will lose a great part of its effectiveness."